Red Hall Primary

 How Writing is taught in EYFS

 Our Two-Year-Old, Nursery and Reception children are given many opportunities to share stories and to develop a love of reading, writing, role play and drama.
 In our EYFS setting, many weeks throughout the academic year, are focused around stories, which interest and fascinate the children.
-This allows them to be challenged to think about the story in a much deeper way, meaning curiosities are sparked and the children want to investigate and explore more books independently and with others.
-The love of writing is also reflected in many areas within our EYFS.
-The children love to tell each other stories, they love to act out a story they have been read and they look the play invitations, provocations and hooks which the staff plan for them, to excite them more.
+There are play invitations, provocations and hooks set up by staff to encourage children to write.
+Below you can see some provocations that inspired the children to write recipes and telephone notes:

-How Writing is taught from Year 1 – Year 6
+How Writing is taught in Key Stage 1

 How Parents / Carers can help at home